meerasanj/LineEditor/README.md

 ## Description

-This program implements a simple command-line-based line editor.
+This program implements a simple command-line-based line editor, written in C++.
 It allows users to create, modify, and navigate through a list of text lines.
 The editor operates on a file specified via a command-line argument, loading its content, allowing modifications, and saving changes back to the file upon exit.

 ## Features